Code-Institute-Submissions/TomaszWoloszyn983-mini-tax-calculator_DecResub/README.md

 ## Features

-The application calculates the weekly tax.
-Which means that all input data should also base on the weekly period.
+The application calculates the weekly tax, which means that all input data should also base on the weekly period.

 After the application starts it asks the user for some details that are required for the tax to be calculated.
 - **Name:** The first question is about the users name.
-This information is only needed for identification the user.
+This information is only needed for the identification of the user.

 ![Get Name](documentation/images/get_name.jpg)